Technology & Digital

 Queensland Building and Construction Commission and Other Legislation Amendment Bill 2025

-PassedThis bill became law.This bill modernises the Queensland Building and Construction Commission by removing the requirement for physical licence cards and enabling digital alternatives.
-It also streamlines workplace safety reporting so that building industry licensees only need to notify one regulator of safety incidents, rather than reporting the same incident to both the QBCC and workplace safety regulators.
+PassedThis bill became law.This bill modernises the Queensland Building and Construction Commission by removing the requirement for physical licence cards and enabling digital alternatives via the Queensland Digital Licence app.
+It also allows the QBCC to serve documents electronically and streamlines workplace safety reporting so that building industry licensees only need to notify one regulator of serious safety incidents, rather than reporting the same incident to both the QBCC and workplace safety regulators.

 Natural Resources and Other Legislation (GDA2020) Amendment Bill 2019

-PassedThis bill became law.This bill updates Queensland's spatial positioning framework to the national GDA2020 standard, ensuring maps stay accurate as Australia drifts north-east.
-It also creates easier pathways for Traditional Owners to receive land under Indigenous Land Use Agreements and streamlines state land lease renewals.
+PassedThis bill became law.This bill updates Queensland's spatial positioning standards to the new national Geocentric Datum of Australia 2020 (GDA2020) across 13 pieces of legislation.
+It also streamlines state land management, creates a faster pathway for Traditional Owners to receive freehold land under Indigenous Land Use Agreements, and extends the Cape York Peninsula region boundary to support Aboriginal land ownership near the Daintree National Park.

 Criminal Code (Non-consensual Sharing of Intimate Images) Amendment Bill 2018